SAM Coupé: Graphics

 The SAM Coupé was designed primarily for the UK market, and is designed around the PAL television standard, which refreshes at 50 frames per second.
-Unlike a standard PAL signal which is interleaved, the SAM is designed to emit two identically positioned fields at 50FPS, giving something closer to a 312P signal than the 625I broadcast television signals common in the UK at the time.
+Unlike a standard PAL signal which is interleaved, the SAM is designed to emit two identically positioned fields at approximately 50.08 FPS, giving something closer to a 312 lines progressive signal than the 625-lines interlaced broadcast television signals common in the UK at the time.

 The display is surrounded by a large border area to provide a title-safe display zone for the CRT televisions of that era.
 The colour of this region can be changed in software by using the BORDER port to select a colour from the palette.

+Display Modes

 The SAM Coupé has four display modes: